 Train trips operate Wednesdays, Saturdays, Sundays and public holidays, as well as daily during most school holidays, except during the July school holidays.
 Three journeys per day depart Walhalla station, except for during winter when only two trips operate.

 Best of all well-behaved dogs are welcome to join you for free!
-When arriving at the station, a sign indicated they would need to ride in the guard carriage, but at least on quiet days the crew are very welcoming and relaxed.
-My dog and the other dog on our trip were a little concerned at first due to the noisy old train, but settled down for the return trip.
+When we arrived at the station, a sign indicated dogs would need to ride in the guard carriage, but at least on quiet days the crew are very welcoming and relaxed.
+These days the website says that dogs just need to be well-behaved and on a leash.

 Check out more historic train rides in Australia that allow dogs on board

-2. Head Underground on the Long Mine Mine Tour
+#2 Head Underground on the Long Mine Mine Tour

 A ride on an historic train isn’t the only tour option that’s dog-friendly in Walhalla.
 One of the other big attractions in Walhalla is the chance to head underground on a tour of the Long Tunnel Extended Gold Mine.